p2made/p2vagrant/docs/10_Configure_Sites.md

 If you've used a different IP address, &/or different domains, substitute accordingly.
 If you use more than one TLD, you will need one line like this for each.
 The `*.` parts should match the depth of subdomains used.
 So if you have `subdomain2. subdomain1.example.test` you will need to add `*.*.*.test`.

-**DO NOT** edit anything already in the `hosts` file unless you are supremely confident of knowing what you are doing.
+**🚨 DO NOT** edit anything already in the `hosts` file unless you are supremely confident of knowing what you are doing.
 I separate the original from my additions with this comment...

 ```
 # original above, additions below
 ```

-There is a copy of the Ubuntu guest `hosts` file, with these edits made, in `/provision/etc`. **DO NOT** copy that file to `/etc/hosts` on yout Mac.
+There is a copy of the Ubuntu guest `hosts` file, with these edits made, in `/provision/etc`. **🚨 DO NOT** copy that file to `/etc/hosts` on yout Mac.
 Those edits are only necessary on the VM if you want to access the websites directly on the VM.

 ### Visit